Another article on the number of homomorphisms: Crossed homomorphisms

 \begin{example} Let \(M\) be a finite cyclic group \(\langle a \rangle_n\) which order is a multiple of \(|H|\).
 Then a crossed homomorphism is uniquely determined by an element \(h \in H\) such that \((a, h)^n = 1\) in \(M \ltimes H\).
-It's nontrivial, but it follows from the observation of Brauer (which we state in the next paragraph) that under given conditions \((a, h)^n = 1\) for all \(h \in H\).
+It is not trivial, but it follows from the observation of Brauer (which we state in the next paragraph) that under given conditions \((a, h)^n = 1\) for all \(h \in H\).
 It follows that, just as in the infinite cyclic case, the crossed homomorphisms \(M \to H\) are in one-to-one correspondence with elements of \(H\). \end{example}

 \begin{brauer_lemma} If \(H\) is a finite normal subgroup of a group \(G\), then, for every \(a \in G\) and \(h \in H\), the elements \(a^{|H|}\) and \((ah)^{|H|}\) are conjugate by an element of \(H\). \end{brauer_lemma}